SRFleming/Slimey-Business-Game/README.md

 ### Final submission

 After the gameplay video was submitted, our roles shifted.
-Lucas' main responsibility was to create the shaders, as the initial plan was.
-He also created particle systems and contributed to the wave management, enemy spawning and level switching code/unity scenes.
-Sebastians main responsibilty was no the wave management system, the boss fight, the scene switching interactions.
+Lucas' main responsibility was to design the shaders, as per the initial plan.
+He also developed the particle systems and contributed to the wave management, enemy spawning and level switching scripts/unity scenes.
+Sebastians main responsibilty was the wave management system, the boss fight, the scene switching interactions.
 He also created HUD notifications (text for new waves and collected power-ups) and a main menu.
-Yannick's main task was to continue working on the maps, and update the procedural generation script.
+Yannick's main task was to continue working on the maps, and update the procedural generation scripts.
 Jenny's responsibility was now the report and query.
 She was also helping on the coding when needed and requested.

 ### Summary